• Skip to main content

 The premium charged for a FORTIFIED endorsement is determined by the individual insurer and varies.
 Please contact your insurance agent for specific details.

-Two carriers have elected to provide FORTIFIED endorsements to their policyholders at no cost.
-Click for more details on endorsements offered by North Carolina Insurance Underwriters Association and Mississippi Underwriters Wind Association.
+At least three carriers have elected to provide FORTIFIED endorsements to their policyholders at no cost.
+Click for more details on endorsements offered by the Alabama Insurance Underwriters Association, North Carolina Insurance Underwriters Association and Mississippi Underwriters Wind Association.

 I have the endorsement and my roof is damaged.
 What do I do next?